 Learning how to become debt free on a low income gets easier when you have more money to start with.

-How can I get rid of credit card debt legally?
+How do I get out of credit card debt without paying?

 Debt that is NOT in collections can’t really be gotten rid of legally unless you file for bankruptcy.